Zolkin1/sample-contact-walking/README.md

 If you have issues with others on the ROS network then set `ROS_LOCALHOST_ONLY`.

 ## Random notes
-- Might need to move to the message-stamps obelisk branch.
+- Might need to move to the `cpp-sim-time` obelisk branch.